emqx/emqx-docs/en_US/access-control/security-guide.md

 Security is a critical aspect of any MQTT-based application, and this guide is designed to help you understand and implement robust security measures in your EMQX deployments.
 This chapter explores various security-related topics, focusing on access control, authorization and network security using Transport Layer Security (TLS).

+- [Networking and TLS](../network/overview.md) explain how EMQX supports end-to-end encrypted communication, including enabling SSL/TLS connections and obtaining SSL/TLS certificates.

 - [Authentication](./authn/authn.md)

   Authentication is the process of verifying the identity of a client.
 It is essential to most applications and can help protect our services from illegal client connections.
 EMQX supports several authentication mechanisms to better protect our clients, including:

+  - X.509 certificate authentication
   - Username/password authentication
   - JWT authentication
   - Enhanced authentication of MQTT 5.0
+  - PSK authentication

+  This section introduces how these authentication mechanisms work and how to configure them in EMQX.

 - [Authorization](./authz/authz.md)